 What should I bring to visit the desert of Marrakech in one day?

-I consider it important to always carry a backpack that is easy to transport and to include the following equipment in it:
+I consider it important to always carry an easy to carry backpack and in it include the following equipment:

 - Water bottle